About me

 Hi,

 I’m Nina.
-I just received my PhD in Epidemiology from the University of Michigan in January 2021.
+I have a PhD and MPH in Epidemiology from the University of Michigan, and spent the last 4 years as a disease detective and epidemiologist at the Centers for Disease Control and Prevention.
 I’ve always been interested in science, infectious diseases, and vaccines, and I studied chemistry in college with the hopes of engineering vaccines in the lab.
-Unfortunately, lab life was definitely not a good fit for me.
+Unfortunately, lab life was definitely not a good fit for me, but vaccine epidemiology was where I found my passion.

-Over the last decade, through working in industry and my graduate studies at UM, I found my passion: understanding not how to make better vaccines in the lab, but how to ensure that they are effectively implemented in populations.
+Over the last decade, through working in industry, academia, and the federal government, I found my groove: understanding not how to make better vaccines in the lab, but how to ensure that they are effectively implemented in populations.
 The key to this is understanding how and why effective vaccines may fail to reach their potential effectiveness.
 One of the biggest reasons is due to individuals choosing not to get vaccinated or not to vaccinate their children.

-Through this blog, I hope to cut through some of the inaccessibility of scientific research and writing, and find ways to share my research, my opinions (never without citations, mind you), and my best attempts at clarifying some of the many jargon-filled, confusing concepts which govern the way we think about our private health, and hoping to put that into more of a public health context, especially when it comes to vaccination.
+Through this blog, I hope to cut through some of the inaccessibility of scientific research and writing, and find ways to share my research and my opinions (never without citations!).

 Thanks for joining me, hold onto your hats!